shashikp93/Alexa_python_code/README.md

     2. End to End Demo

 ## 1 ===== Step-by-step guide to building an interaction model
-# Step 1: Log into the Alexa Developer Console [here] (https://developer.amazon.com/en-US/alexa/)
+# Step 1: Log into the Alexa Developer Console(https://developer.amazon.com/en-US/alexa/)
   Log in to the Amazon Developer Console using your Amazon account.

 # Step 2: Create a New Skill